Gerwald Claus-Brunner

-Gerwald Claus-Brunner (19 May 1972 – 19 September 2016) was a German politician and member of the Pirate Party Berlin, which is a branch of the national Pirate Party.
+Gerwald Claus-Brunner (19 May 1972 – 19 September 2016) was a German murderer, politician and member of the Pirate Party Berlin, which is a branch of the national Pirate Party.
 He entered the state parliament of Berlin when the Pirate party won 15 seats in the 2011 Berlin state election.

 Death

 Claus-Brunner was found dead on 19 September 2016 along with a 29-year-old man Jan Mirko L. in an apparent murder suicide.

 The autopsy came to the result that Claus-Brunner had committed suicide and that the 29-year-old man had been killed days earlier.
 On 21 September, a parcel service gave an undeliverable parcel to the police; Claus-Brunner had sent it to a former longtime companion.
 The parcel contained a letter in which Brunner confessed to having killed the man.
 Brunner had been in love with him; Brunner's final Twitter tweet was a photo of that man.